Mass noun: Quantification

+Some quantifiers can be used with both mass nouns and count nouns, including all, no, and some.
+Others cannot: few, many, those, and numbers (one) are used with count nouns; little and much with mass nouns.
+This also applies to phrasal quantifiers.
+For example, an amount of is for mass nouns, a number of is for count nouns, and a lot of can be used with both types.

-Whereas more and most are the comparative and superlative of both much and many, few and little have differing comparative and superlative (fewer, fewest and less, least).
-However, suppletive use of less and least with count nouns is common in many contexts, some of which attract criticism as nonstandard or low-prestige.
-This criticism dates back to at least 1770; the usage dates back to Old English.
-In 2008, Tesco changed supermarket checkout signs reading "Ten items or less" after complaints that it was bad grammar; at the suggestion of the Plain English Campaign it switched to "Up to ten items" rather than to "Ten items or fewer".
+Whereas more and most are uncontroversially the comparative and superlative of both much and many, a controversial prescription is for few and little to have differing comparative and superlative forms (fewer, fewest and less, least), but use of less and least with count nouns has always been common (see Fewer versus less).
+This criticism only dates back to 1770, but the criticized usage dates back to Old English.

 Conflation of collective noun and mass noun

 There is often confusion about the two different concepts of collective noun and mass noun.
 Generally, collective nouns such as group, family, and committee are not mass nouns but are rather a special subset of count nouns.
-However, the term "collective noun" is often used to mean "mass noun" (even in some dictionaries) because users conflate two different kinds of verb number invariability: (a) that seen with mass nouns such as "water" or "furniture", with which only singular verb forms are used because the constituent matter is grammatically nondiscrete (although it may ["water"] or may not ["furniture"] be etically nondiscrete); and (b) that seen with collective nouns, which is the result of the metonymical shift between the group and its (both grammatically and etically) discrete constituents.
+However, the term "collective noun" is often used to mean "mass noun" (even in some dictionaries) because users conflate two different kinds of verb number invariability: (a) that seen with mass nouns such as "water" or "furniture", with which only singular verb forms are used because the constituent matter is grammatically indivisible (although it may ["water"] or may not ["furniture"] be etically indivisible); and (b) that seen with collective nouns, which is the result of the metonymical shift between the group and its (both grammatically and etically) discrete constituents.

 Some words, including "mathematics" and "physics", have developed true mass-noun senses despite having grown from count-noun roots.